Part of the Explore your Why – 9 part series

 When exploring your purpose and evaluating what you love, also consider what you enjoy.
 Pursuing what you enjoy, can help you discover your strengths, leading you to something that motivates you.

-Our careers can also offer the opportunity for us feel fulfilled while contributing to the community.
+Our careers can also offer the opportunity for us to feel fulfilled while contributing to the community.

 What have you enjoyed in your job, or where you have volunteered?
 Consider how can you take what you enjoy and impact society or the environment. #MyContributionCounts #YouMeWeMovement Click To Tweet